-Article 9.
-Specific Provision about Disqualification
+Article 9 Specific provision about disqualification

-The sanction of disqualification for a certain number of games or a specific period of time will imply a prohibition of lining up, participating or being present in the arena on the occasion of as many games following the date of the infringement as the sanction may cover, in the order in which they are held, irrespective of any changes in the competition calendar or suspended or postponed games.
-If the nature of an Individual's job is to participate in games but the Individual has been disqualified, they will be strictly prohibited from sitting in or adjacent to the team bench area and/or participating in any form during the games they have been suspended for.
+The sanction of disqualification for a certain number of games or a specific period of time will imply a prohibition of lining up, participating or being present in the arena or events location on the occasion of as many games or period of time following the date of the infringement as the sanction may cover, in the order in which they are held, irrespective of any changes in the competition calendar or suspended or postponed games.
+If the nature of an Individual's job is to participate in games but the Individual has been disqualified, they will be strictly prohibited from being present in or adjacent to the team bench area and/or participating in any form during the games they have been suspended for and may only authorized to sit in the spectators seating area, with the exception of the courtside seats.